HeatherWelch/OPC_Farallons_end_products_final/README.md

 ## Daily products
 ### Rasters
-Daily rasters of predicted distribution (.grd and .gri)
+Daily rasters of predicted distribution (.grd and .gri; "rasters")
 ### Maps
-Daily maps (.png) for each species
+Daily maps of predicted distribution (.png; "maps")
 ### EPAC metadata
 Daily metadata (.csv) for each epac prediction documenting how many days of data were available to make each monthly prediction in daily rasters and daily maps